-DBC 16187 - A Love Affair with the U.P. by Cully Gage (Charles Van Riper), narrated by Dan Junttila - Essays from Cully Gage about his life growing up in the Upper Peninsula of Michigan.
+- DBC 16187 - A Love Affair with the U.P. by Cully Gage (Charles Van Riper), narrated by Dan Junttila - Essays from Cully Gage about his life growing up in the Upper Peninsula of Michigan.
 1988.
+Adult

-- Northwoods Reader: Volume One: Northern Wit & Wisdom, by Cully Gage (Charles Van Riper), narrated by Mark Hamari.
+- DBC 19554 - Northwoods Reader, Volume One, Northern Wit & Wisdom by Cully Gage, read by Mark Hamari.
+Adult

 About our narrators:

-Marquette native Mark Hamari co-owns Marquette Wallpaper & Paint with his brother Darryl.
+- Marquette native Mark Hamari co-owns Marquette Wallpaper & Paint with his brother Darryl.
 He is a member of several local bands including The Union Suits and the Marquette Rockestra.
 He lives in town with his wife T. and their dog Taika.
 He hopes people enjoy listening to the books as much as he enjoys narrating them.

 - Kelsey Boldt is the librarian at the Ishpeming Carnegie Public Library.
-Naturally, she enjoys reading in her spare time, but also loves writing, filmmaking, and the outdoors.
+Naturally, she enjoys reading in her spare time, but also loves writing, film making, and the outdoors.

 - Calumet native Dan Junttila is "creatively retired" after 30 + years as a teacher and football, track, baseball, and hockey coach.
 We lost Dan Junttila in January, 2022.